Sikerdebaard/dcmrtstruct2nii/README.md

 # License and academic use

-The program is licensed [Apache license 2.0](https://github.com/Sikerdebaard/dcmrtstruct2nii/blob/master/LICENSE).
+The software is licensed [MIT License](https://github.com/Sikerdebaard/dcmrtstruct2nii/blob/master/LICENSE).

 For academic use, use a presistent copy from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4037864.svg)](https://doi.org/10.5281/zenodo.4037864).